shorepine/alles/README.md

    * An operator / algorithm-based frequency modulation synth, similar to a DX7
  * Up to 32 biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * Oscillators can be specified by frequency in floating point or midi note
- * Each oscillator has a dedicated ADSR VCA, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
+ * Each oscillator has two breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff or resonance
- * Each oscillator (except for those using KS or FM) can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave, or a 220Hz sine wave can modulate the frequency of a 440Hz sine wave to do FM synthesis.
+ * Each oscillator (except for those using KS or FM) can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Control of speaker gain and 3-band parametric EQ